tcompa/GutzwillerDynamics/README.md

 This code requires the [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/scipylib/download.html) and [cython](http://cython.org/) libraries (plus the [future](https://pypi.python.org/pypi/future) library, if you are on python 2).
-Elementary tests are available in the `Tests` folder, and they are performed at each commit - see the current status on https://travis-ci.org/tcompa/...).
+Elementary tests are available in the `Code/Tests` folder, and they are performed at each commit - see the current status on https://travis-ci.org/tcompa/...).

 Before being imported in a python script, the module